Bylaws of the Church of Jesus Christ in Christian Fellowship

 Section 1.
 Meetings for Worship:

-62 Meetings for public worship shall be held on each Lord’s Day and during the week as may be provided for under the direction of the First Presidency, or elected local leaders within homes or local congregations.
+Meetings for public worship may be be held on each Sabbath (Saturday) or the Lord’s Day (Sunday) and during the week as may be provided for under the direction of the First Presidency, or elected local leaders within homes or local synagogues or congregations.

 Section 2.
 Annual business meeting: